contentstack/datasync-nodejs-website-boilerplate/README.md

   },
 }
 ```
 3. Import the `header` and `footer` content types from schemaNentries folder in your stack and           publish the entries.
 Sync your data using sync-utility to use it in your app.

 4. Add your custom Route

 Routes folder contains all your routes.

-Let's add a route for `contact_us` content type.Considering you have a `contact_us` content type with its entry published.
+Let's add a route for `about` content type.Considering you have a `about` content type with its entry published.We have provided `about` content type in schemaNentries folder.

-- Create a `contact_us.js` file and add route as follow :
+- Create a `about.js` file and add route as follow :

 ```js
 const express = require('express');